 Pay attention to the community and the campus

 The community on and around campus can shed serious light on how well an undocumented student will transition into college life at a particular college or university.
-In addition to finding a school that boasts institutional support for undocumented students, take a closer look and see if student groups and organizations exist for DACA students.
-Unfortunately, some schools take an almost antagonistic stance toward undocumented students.
-Schools with seemingly draconian English language requirements are a red flag.
+In addition to finding a school that boasts support for undocumented students, take a closer look and see if student groups and organizations exist for DACA students.
+Unfortunately, some schools take an almost negative stance toward undocumented students.
+Schools with harsh and intolerant English language requirements are a red flag.

 Search for schools that offer institutional aid